NAVIGATE THBB: About | Early Childhood Education Programs | Community Partners | Contact

 There are many benefits to participating beyond the immediate and long-term health benefits to the children in your care.
 Here are some specific benefits for your program:

-• A series of seven online courses for early childhood teachers and directors
+- A series of online courses for early childhood teachers and directors

 The Go NAPSACC modules are recognized independently (as of January 2024).
 ECEs take an online pre and post self-assessment for the module(s) they are targeting.
 Self-Assessments are analyzed by Go NAPSACC based on the responses related to a best practice score.
-A percentage of best practices need to be met within each module to be considered “complete” and eligible for recognition.
-An ECE can meet the best practice threshold percentage on the initial self-assessment and be eligible to apply for THBB recognition in that particular module; however, we encourage ECEs to complete the Go NAPSACC 5-step Improvement process.
+A percentage of best practices need to be met within each module to be eligible for recognition.
+An ECE can meet the best practice threshold percentage on the initial self-assessment and be eligible to apply for THBB recognition in that particular module; however, we encourage ECEs to complete the Go NAPSACC 5-step Improvement process and utilize the action planning and training resources to improve existing practices.

 There is no set deadline for the recognition application; applications are accepted as an ECE meets the requirements for the module they are applying for.